mcelrath/braidcoin/braidpool_spec.md

 For conflict resolution, we choose the Simple Sum of Descendant Work (SSDW), which is the sum of work among descendants for each bead, disregarding any graph structure.
+This is the direct analog of Nakamoto's "longest chain/highest work" rule.
 Graph structure is manipulable at zero cost, therefore we must have a conflict resolution algorithm that is independent of graph structure, lest we create a game which can be played to give a non-work advantage to an attacking miner which he could use to reverse transactions.
 The SSDW work is: